lkwate/generic-model-yii2/README.md

 # generic-model-yii2

 ## abstract
-In application designed to management resource we commonly have some identified entities on which we want to perform some operations as CRUD.
-I observed that the common issue to solve this problem is to write scpecific code for each entity, imagine that in your application you we have more than 20 entities, your code source is going to be a big bang of file.
-To solve this problem I wrote code in php based on yii2 framework to handle generically some entities in your app and reduce drastically code line regardless of the size of managed entities.
+Working on application designed to management the resources we commonly have some entities on which we want to perform some operations as CRUD.
+We often write a specific code for each entity, this will be critical and difficult to maintain for large-scale Applications.
+To solve this problem we extend Yii2 framework based on Php by automatically generated Graphical User Interface needed for CRUD (Create Read Update Delete) Operation.
+This drastically reduce the size of code and speed up the tracking and the fixing of bugs.
-I will notice that the code source is not really important but the concept that i want to show

 ## installation step
-follow this step to enjoy:
 * install php, yii2 (with gii module) on your computer
 * git clone https://github.com/lkwate/generic-model-yii2.git
 * create folder name **modules** in the root directory of your app